Jamie Cureton: Early years

 Born in Bristol, Cureton began his professional career with Norwich City, before moving on to Bristol Rovers.
 In 1993, he turned down an offer from Manchester United to stay at Carrow Road.
-An England youth international, he achieved significant status with the Norwich fans when he dyed his hair yellow and green for an Old Farm derby game against Ipswich Town in 1996 and subsequently scoring in the same fixture.
+An England youth international, he achieved significant status with the Norwich fans when he dyed his hair yellow and green for an East Anglian Derby game against Ipswich Town in 1996 and subsequently scoring in the same fixture.
 He was sold by Mike Walker to Bristol Rovers in 1996.

 Bristol Rovers

 Cureton enjoyed a prolific spell at his hometown club.
 This was particularly the case during the 1999–2000 season where he struck up a partnership with Jason Roberts that almost took the club to promotion.
 After the club dipped out of the play-off places on the final day of the season he decided his future lay with pastures new, and headed to Reading.